mdjahidhasan009/JavaScript-Note/variable/readme.md

 ## `undefined` vs `null`
 **Similarities**
 * Both when negated are giving true (falsy values), but none of them equals true or false
-* They represent something non existing…
+* They represent something non-existing…
+* They both are primitive value.

 **Differences:**
-* … null represents “nothing”, fully non existing. undefined something which isn’t defined
+* `null` represents “nothing”, fully non-existing. `undefined` means we defined something but do now assign value yet.
-* undefined has its own data type (undefined), null is only an object
+* `undefined` has its own data type (undefined), `null` is only an object
 * null is treated as 0 in basic arithmetic operations, undefined returns NaN

 ```js